UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 A doom monster randomizer centered around recreating DEHACKED monsters.
 No, I don't know why either.

+You can use the options in the menu to control which WADs' monster sets are enabled or disabled.

 CURRENTLY INCLUDED MONSTERS:

 STRAIN (1997):